-If you are following my Instagram, then you got to see this awesome cart that was painted by the school art teacher.
+This awesome cart that was painted by our school art teacher.
 We are using this cart to house our school store items.
 This is the first year having a school store, and I volunteered to run it.
 I love all things school supplies so I knew this would be right up my alley!

 Here is an inside shot of the items we have available.

 As I am sure you can imagine, choosing items to sell, deciding on sale prices, and calculating profits involved some Math.
 I try to make a 30% to 50% profit on items.
 I chose items that were easy profit items but also popular with the students.

 Here are just a few of the items we sell.
 I store them in craft boxes and clear plastic tubs by price to keep them organized.

 I created a little freebie that mirrors the math I used when choosing items for the school store.
 The students use a school supply catalog or even an Oriental Trading Catalog to choose five items to sell in the school store.
 Then, the students record the unit price (I recommend allowing them to use a calculator if the unit price is not given on the catalog since this will involve decimal division that is more difficult than the average fifth grade decimal division), the chosen sale price, the calculated profit, the chosen quantity, and then the total profit for the item.